Sherll/ORChooser_python/README.md

 obfuscator to replace ProGuard while developing Android application.
 By now, ORChooser works will for the two.
 ***
 ## Functions & Usage

 ORChooser takes original program as input, finally give out the most proper configuration file for corresponding Java obfuscator.
+This tool can be used with two modes and the specific command can be got with '-h':

+>python3 programs/ORChooser.py -h

+>python3 programs/ORChooser.py -j Result/ -d ../benchmarks/Compress.jar

+>python3 programs/ORChooser.py -o Test.cfg -d ../benchmarks/Compress.jar

+'-j' means the final file is obfuscated dalvik bytecode and it will be stored into a directory.
+'-o' means the final file is the obfuscated configuration file '-d' is used to indicate the source file and it must be a '.jar' file.